 - The Console Check Test 3 fails to set the ADDRESS CHANNEL error.
 This is a “fight” between the DC Set which the switch activates, and another signal holding the trigger reset.
 (I think an earlier blog post discusses this in more detail).

 - Attempts to display memory at 09998 show only two characters (this may or may not be correct), and attempts to display memory above 10000 fail miserably with a B Character Select error.
-This could be an issue of a gate being present that should not be, because I generally entered all gates using the IBM 1401 SMS application, even ones that I knew I would not want eventually, and/or a missing tie-down or tie-up of a signal.
+This could be an issue of a gate being present that should not be, because I generally entered all gates using the IBM 1410 SMS application, even ones that I knew I would not want eventually, and/or a missing tie-down or tie-up of a signal.
 This is a critical problem to ferret out and fix.
+[Resolved 6/11/2023 – simply a matter of marking most of the gates for features “S10” (or $10 depending on where you look) and “S20” for “no generation”.]

 - As mentioned in an earlier post, when starting a display memory sequence, during the first step – address entry – a “D” should be displayed.
 Instead an underlined (invalid parity) “F” is displayed because of a bit 2 “pick”.
 This looks to be an error in the actual ALD, will be easy to fix, but doesn’t really affect much of anything.